Dr. Nicholas Cummins

-I am actively involved in the RADAR-CNS, DE-ENIGMA, TAPAS and sustAGE Horizon 2020 projects, in which my roles include contributions towards management of the technical work packages.
+I am actively involved in the RADAR-CNS, TAPAS and sustAGE Horizon 2020 projects, in which my roles include contributions towards management of the technical work packages.
+I previously held a similar role in the DE-ENIGMA project.
 I enjoy working towards solving real-world problems in health and wellbeing as part of these inter-disciplinary teams.

 I have been lecturing since autumn 2017, writing and delivering courses in speech pathology, deep learning and intelligent signal analysis in medicine.
 I am also an external advisor on the National Science Foundation of China (NSFC) funded project, "Diagnosis of Depression by Speech Signals" (grant No.31860285), led by Dr. Xiaoyong Lu, Northwest Normal University, Lanzhou, China.